jatenlv/YTWeather-iOS/README.md

 # YTWeather

-* This is an application about Weather which using `Yahoo Weather`'s UI and logic.
+* This is an application about Weather using `Yahoo Weather`'s UI and logic.

 * If we have infringed something, we will immediately delete it.